blackboxdsp/phantom/docs/DESIGN.md

 - `componentGap`:
     - pertains to the amount of space (px) between components (within a section)
     - is not needed by components* (except the EGs)
-    - is equal to (1/48) * window width
+    - is equal to the section gap
 - `componentPadding`:
     - pertains to the side-padding of components
     - should be in the base component class
-    - is equal to
 - `componentTitleSpaceHeight`:
     - pertains to the height (px) of a component's title (plus more for padding)
     - should be in the base component class
-    - is equal to
 - `paramTitleSpaceHeight`:
     - pertains to the height (px) of a param's title (plus more for padding)
     - should be in the base component class
-    - is equal to

 \* These variables will have no need in the components therefore they can be removed from any class definitions.